xmtp/.github/profile/README.md

 # XMTP: the web3 messaging protocol

-📚 Read [our docs](https://docs.xmtp.org) on how start building with XMTP
+📚 Read [our docs](https://docs.xmtp.org) on how to start building with XMTP

 💬 Check out our [Example Chat App](https://github.com/xmtp/example-chat-react), powered by XMTP